CastosHQ/Seriously-Simple-Podcasting/readme.txt

 == Upgrade Notice ==

-= 1.13.3 =
+= 1.14 =
-* v1.13.x contains a number of important updates and some helpful new features - all users are advised to update ASAP.
+* v1.14 contains a number of great new features and optimisations - all users are advised to update ASAP.